 Dianne was a faculty member at UCSC and SFSU, where she taught web design, usability principles and GoLive web authoring issues.
 As a certified Adobe GoLive trainer and coauthor of “Adobe GoLive 6 Classroom in a Book”, she also conducted web design training seminars with Adobe.

-Dianne is licensed New Mexico real estate Qualifying Broker at Kachina Mountain Realty and Real Estate Properties Santa Fe, where she is involved with marketing real estate developments for Buyers, Sellers & Investors.
+Dianne is a licensed New Mexico real estate Qualifying Broker at Kachina Mountain Realty and Real Estate Properties Santa Fe, where she is involved with marketing real estate developments for Buyers, Sellers & Investors.

 Dianne currently works in Santa Fe and Taos New Mexico with her husband, John Edmund Halley and silver female standard poodle, Sierra, who is featured in the monthly real estate newsletter, Eco Lifestyle and Home News.